-Tokio Marine’s GoTreasures is an investment-linked plan (ILP) that allows policyholders to customise their plans according to their needs and wants, giving this product an edge over others due to its flexibility.
+Tokio Marine’s GoTreasures is an investment-linked plan (ILP) that allows you to customise your plans according to your needs and wants, giving this product an edge over others due to its flexibility.

 Overview: Key Features of the Plan

 With this plan, policyholders can choose their preferred choice of currency – whether it is SGD, AUD, GBP, EUR, or USD.